+man and a woman.

+Please complete and return with the E LOM Application to your Candidate Convenor

+Name of Candidate:

-In accordance with the Book of Order and Supplementary Provisions, I am willing to work with the practise of the Church as determined from time to time by the decisions of the General Assembly and with particular reference to infant baptism, the ordination of women, and sexual relationships of those ordained and seeking to be ordained within the Presbyterian Church of Aotearoa New Zealand.
+of the Church as determined from particular reference to infant bapti er and Supplementary Provisions, I am willing to work with the practise ime to time by the decisions of the General Assembly and with m, the ordination of women, and sexual relationships of those ordaine he Presbyterian Church of Aotearoa New Zealand.

+Signature: Date: